bakano98/Makerthon-2022/README.md

 With this in mind, my team and I decided to create a mood tracking app with tele-medicine capabilities.
 Essentially, this meant that we had to set up some kind of flow in order to connect students with the University's Counselling Services.

 The app is 100% functional, with possible improvements in the future (such as having an actual backend for booking appointments).
-To see the full journey, you can visit my documentation page (not exactly super clean) at: https://docs.google.com/document/d/11EyrSwwzp7EY-izEtZHcKszqCkYjeB1RwRSXcGyDVDw/edit?usp=sharing
+To see the full journey, you can visit my documentation page (not exactly super clean) [here](https://docs.google.com/document/d/11EyrSwwzp7EY-izEtZHcKszqCkYjeB1RwRSXcGyDVDw/edit?usp=sharing)

 # Description